Cruises, Santorini

 Ancient Thira is another ancient settlement located on the southern tip of Santorini.
 It dates back to the 9th century BC and was believed to be founded by Dorian Greeks.

-The ruins are located on a steep hillside and feature structures such as the Temple of Apollo, an agora, a theater, and several other interesting structures.
+The ruins are located on a steep hillside.
+You can see the Temple of Apollo, an agora, a theater, and several other interesting structures.

 Keep in mind that most of the structures are pretty much destroyed, so you will need a lot of imagination.
 I enjoyed the experience, but I was a bit disappointed in the ruins.